 He begins, “this essay defends an account of the duties to the global poor that is informed by the empirical question of what makes countries rich or poor … ” What makes countries rich or poor?
-Geography, integration, institutions or some combination of the three plus a countries history and choices.
+Geography, integration, institutions or some combination of the three plus a country’s history and choices.
 (And no doubt dumb luck too.)
 Risse argues that wealthy countries have an obligation to help poorer countries build institutions, and to provide emergency aid.
-But this does not entail bringing about equality among peoples.
+But this does not entail bringing about equality among people.

 Still it would be in all the USA’s self-interest to reduce global inequalities because: 1) it is in their interest because unstable states make us all worse off; 2) in Rawls’ original position, not knowing which kind of country you would be in, you would want stable institutions; 3) the concept of importance of personhood requires that institutions exist to bring about well-ordered societies—societies where they can truly be persons.